Unboxed-Software/solana-course/content/local-setup.md

 ### 3. Run a local test validator

-With your program written, let's make sure our Solana CLI configuration points to localhost by using the `solana config set --url' command.
+With your program written, let's make sure our Solana CLI configuration points to localhost by using the `solana config set --url` command.

 ```bash
 solana config set --url localhost